Learning nonequilibrium control forces to characterize dynamical phase transitions: Applications

-The potential $U(\Xb_t)$, a purely repulsive WCA pair potential that depends on the positions of all particles, constitutes the conservative interparticle force.
-The non-conservative self-propulsion term $v\bb^{(i)}$ represents the dissipative ``active'' force.
-In the ABP model, $\bb_t^{(i)}$ are unit vectors which rotate diffusively and $v$ is the magnitude of the active force.
-Here, $\Wb_t^{(i)}$ and $\Wb_t^{\phi^{(i)}}$ are independent standard Wiener processes.
-The phenomenology of motility induced phase separation has been studied extensively (cf.~\cite{cates_motilityinduced_2015}); at a high level, when the P\'{e}clet number and the density of particles are high enough, the system will exhibit a motility induced phase transition in which a macroscopic aggregate of particles forms.
+The potential $U(\Xb_t)$ defining the conservative interparticle force is taken here to be a purely repulsive Weeks-Chandler-Andersen (WCA) pair potential that depends on the relative distance $l_{ij}$ according to:

+The non-conservative self-propulsion term $v\bb^{(i)}$ represents the dissipative ``active'' force in which $\bb_t^{(i)}$ are unit vectors that rotate diffusively and $v$ is the magnitude of the active force.
+Finally, $\Wb_t^{(i)}$ and $W_t^{\phi^{(i)}}$ are independent standard Wiener processes representing noise sources for the state and angle.
+The simulations are performed with periodic boundary condition, and the relative distance matrix $l_{ij}$ is adjusted by the minimum image convention.
+The unit of length is also normalized by $\sigma$ and we set $\epsilon=1$.

+The phase separation properties of this model have been studied extensively~\cite{cates_motilityinduced_2015}.
+When the P\'{e}clet number and the density of particles are high enough, the system exhibits a motility induced phase transition in which a macroscopic aggregate of particles forms.
+This transition has a natural dynamical correlate with the average entropy production